 9am - 9pm EST, Monday - Friday

 Income from investing in municipal bonds is generally exempt from Federal and state taxes for residents of the issuing state.
 While the interest income is tax-exempt, any capital gains distributed are taxable to the investor.
-Income for some investors may be subject to the Federal Alternative Minimum Tax (AMT).

 Always consult with your independent attorney, tax advisor, investment manager, and insurance agent for final recommendations and before changing or implementing any financial, tax, or estate planning strategy.